netxms/netxms-doc/admin/appendix.rst

     - Default long time display format for GUI.
     - HH:mm:ss
     - No
+  * - Client.DefaultLineChartPeriod
+    - Default period (in minutes) to display collected data for when opening ad-hoc line chart.
+    - 60 minutes
+    - No
+  * - Client.FirstPacketTimeout
+    - Timeout for receiving first packet from client after establishing TCP connection.
+    - 2000 milliseconds
+    - No
+  * - Client.InactivityTimeout
+    - User inactivity timeout in seconds.
+Client will disconnect if no user activity detected within given time interval.
+Value of 0 disables inactivity timeout.
+    - 0
+    - No
   * - Client.KeepAliveInterval
     - Interval in seconds between sending keep alive packets to connected clients.